andrew-d/static-binaries/README.md

 - The `nmap_centos5` binary isn't statically-linked; rather, it's built on CentOS5, so it "should" run on just about every modern version of Linux.
   Use this if something in the static binary doesn't work properly.

+- On Windows, the nmap binary will probably not work without WinPcap.
+It also appears to have a random crashing problem with regular TCP scans - I'm not quite sure what's up with that yet.

+### nping

+- On Windows, nping has the same issues as nmap (see above).